TCLee-tech/Google/Build a Resilient, Asynchronous System with Cloud Run and PubSub/Build a Resilient, Asynchronous System with Cloud Run and PubSub.md

 `./deploy.sh`
 4. HTTPS POST lab data to system again using `post-reports.sh` script.
 `~/pet-theory/lab05/lab-service/post-reports.sh`
-5. In Cloud console **Nagivation Menu** > **Cloud Run**, look at **email-service** > **Logs**.
+5. In Cloud console **Nagivation Menu** > **Cloud Run**, look at **email-service** > **LOGS**.
 You will see the service returning service code 500, and PubSub keep retrying calling this service.
 If you check logs for SMS service, you will see that it works fine.
 6. Remove `throw 'Email server is down'` in `index.js` to correct the error and let Email Service execute correctly.
 7. Deploy the fixed version of Email Service.
 `./deploy.sh`
 8. Check the logs for email-service.
-You will see PubSub stopped invoking Email Service, the service returning status code 204, and the emails finally sent.
+You will see PubSub stopped repeatedly invoking Email Service, the service returning status code 204, and the emails finally sent.
     - Notice: PubSub kept retrying until successful.

 ### Take Aways